wints/documentation/recipes/spotlight_indexing.md

 {% protip title="iOS 9 SDK is in beta" %}
 To use the iOS 9 compatible SDK, please download either the source files or the .framework from [this branch](https://github.com/BranchMetrics/iOS-Deferred-Deep-Linking-SDK/tree/ios-9-content-discovery).
 This will emerge from beta when iOS 9 is out of beta.
 Please be sure to add CoreSpotlight and SafariServices to your linked frameworks.
 {% endprotip %}

+Note that some older devices cannot index content. iPad minis, for example, cannot user CoreSpotlight.
+The SDK includes a check for these devices and will return an error message if you attempt to index content on them.

 ## Listing your content